patrickplaggenborg/google-calendar-material/README.md

 ## Why?

-1. Ink for Google did a great job at improving the Calendar design.
-But, it doesn’t touch the full interface.
+1. Ink for Google did a beautiful job at improving the Calendar design.
+But, it doesn’t touch the full interface and is not extensible.
 2. CleanGoogleCalendar by @Gambloide improves the events layout.
 3. I added CSS to improve some edit windows.
+4. Allow for easy extension of these changes until Google finally publishes a redesign...

 ## How to use?
 Method A: In browser (User CSS)